Marguerite Alibert: Books

 The killing of Alibert's husband was the focus of the 1991 book, Scandal at the Savoy: The Infamous 1920s Murder Case by judge and historian Andrew Rose.
 In the 2013 follow-on work, The Prince, the Princess and the Perfect Murder, Andrew Rose revealed — with the help of Alibert's grandson — that the acquittal of Alibert of the charges of murdering her husband was part of a deal for returning the love letters of the Prince of Wales to him and a guarantee by Alibert that Edward's name would not be mentioned in court.
 Rose stated: "Really this was a show trial, the authorities wanted Marguerite to be acquitted.
 A murder conviction would have been catastrophic for the Crown."

 The story of Alibert is retold in the 2022 debut novel, The Keeper of Stories by Sally Page, as told by the character Mrs. B., a former spy, to the keeper of stories, her cleaner, Janice; Alibert is given the alias Becky.
 This is clarified in the Author's Note found on page 375 of the paperback version.

 Television

-The trial was dramatised as part of the Granada TV series Lady Killers, broadcast on 20th July 1980, starring Robert Stephens and Barbara Kellerman.
+The trial was dramatised as part of the Granada Television series Lady Killers, broadcast on 20th July 1980, starring Robert Stephens and Barbara Kellerman.

-In 2013, the UK Channel 4 aired the documentary Edward VIII's Murderous Mistress: Was there a cover-up of Edward VIII's fling with a murderess?
+In 2013, the British Channel 4 aired the documentary Edward VIII's Murderous Mistress: Was there a cover-up of Edward VIII's fling with a murderess?

 In November 2024, Channel 4 broadcast A History of Royal Scandals series 2 episode 4 entitled Crime in which Suzannah Lipscomb discussed Alibert's relationship with Edward, Prince of Wales, her trial for the shooting of husband Ali Fahmy, and the influence of authorities to ensure Alibert's acquittal.